fossabot/wordpress-plugin/selz-ecommerce/readme.txt

 == Description ==

 Turn your existing WordPress site into a fully featured ecommerce site with our simple, free [WordPress Ecommerce](https://features.selz.com/wordpress-ecommerce) plugin.
 You can embed beautiful, customizable buy now buttons and product widgets or even embed your whole store.
 You can display a permanent shopping cart in your site and allow customers to add multiple items as they browse around.
-Your customers don’t have to leave your site to complete the purchases at the checkout.
-Best of all, it’s super-simple and requires no coding.
+Your customers don’t have to leave your site to check out.
+Best of all, it’s simple and requires no coding.
 Just add the plugin and go.

 - Use with any WordPress theme
-- Powerful and easy to use apps and features are also available including a full-featured shopping cart
+- Powerful and easy to use apps and features are also available (including a fully-featured shopping cart)
 - All your sales are recorded and managed through your Selz dashboard, where you can also manage inventory, promotions and customer relationships
-- Built-in fully integrated payments, accept all major credit cards
+- Built-in fully integrated payments, accepts all major credit cards
 - Free SSL certificate

 ### How it works